bwestrich/tdd-spock/README.md

 See `mcwest.StubsAndMocksSpec` for examples of using stubs and mocks appropriately.
 See http://www.martinfowler.com/bliki/TestDouble.html for definitions of doubles/stubs/mocks/fakes.....

+##Delete tests that no longer provide value
+* Immediately fix, ignore, or delete broken tests.
+* If a test needs to be temporarily broken, @Ignore it and add a // TODO: comment with your plan for un-ignoring (or deleting) it.
+For example, see `mcwest.casestudies.calories.VaCalculateCaloriesFunctionalSpec`.

 #Write tests that specify the tested functionality